Goziechukwu/muse_school/README.md

 <img src="./static/images/css-validation-report.PNG" alt="CSS Validation Test">

+## Bugs And How I Fixed Them

+### Solving the Problem of a User Submitting Multiple Reviews on a Product

+After creating the Review Model, for users to be able to add reviews, I discovered that a user can send more than one review or multiple reviews for the same product(course), which is not always a good practise for an eCommerce website.
+I then looked out for suggestions for best practices online from Google, and found that I either add a unique constraint in the model to make a user not able to add any more review after the user's first review or I only allow the possibility of a user updating his review.
+Because this is a course website, it is expected that in the course of training of a user(student), the student might be willing to write more reviews throughout the user's training program or update the first review written.
+To cater for this need, I decided to enable a user to be able to only write one review but have the possibility of editing and updating it from time to time.

+### Solving the Problem of Heroku SMTP Configuration Error

+I encountered an SMTP configuration error when I tried to register a new user on the deployed app, which did not occur whenever I hosted the website locally from my workspace on my browser.
+It was a TypeError that had an Exception Value of "SMTP.starttls() got an unexpected keyword argument 'keyfile'".
+In trying to solve the error I visited Code Institute's Slack platform and found the recommendations from other colleagues how the problem was solved when they encountered it.
+The recommendations given to solve the problem, that were unique to the versions of Django and Python I was using was to upgrade my django-allauth to 0.54.0 and to add a runtime.txt file in the root folder of my workspace and input there the version of python Heroku should use in running my workspace, which was python-3.11.9.
+I applied the given recommendations, and my deployed app had not issues relating to the registration of new users from the user forms.

 ## Deployment to Heroku

 The full-stack project was deployed using the Code Institute's Heroku mock terminal by the following major steps: